What Is Salesforce Maps Exactly?

 Salesforce Maps Pricing

-Salesforce Maps requires a Professional Sales Cloud subscription or higher ($75-$300/month per user).
+Salesforce Maps requires a Salesforce CRM subscription ($25-$300/month per user depending on edition).
 The mapping tool itself offers two pricing tiers:

 Pros and Cons Of Salesforce Maps